 Building 30 - Health and Wellness

-Lane's new Downtown Campus academic building opened in January 2013 and will be LEED Platinum certified.
+Lane's new Mary Spilde Downtown Center academic building opened in January 2013 and received LEED Platinum certification in 2014.
 The building is expected to use about half of the energy of a traditional building and over 35% less water.
 A green roof over the conference center helps to slow rainwater runoff. it acts as a sponge, absorbing the rainwater and slowly releasing it, reducing the necessary size of storm water systems while also filtering out impurities.
 All of the rain that falls on the other roofs is collected and stored in two 10,000 gallon tanks located below the West Courtyard.
-This rainwater harvesting system provides the water used to flush the toilets throughout the Downtown Campus.
+This rainwater harvesting system provides the water used to flush the toilets throughout the Mary Spilde Downtown Center.
 Geothermal wells provide the primary source of energy for heating and cooling.
 This system takes advantage of the constant temperature of the earth, which tempers the water that is circulated through the wells, minimizing the mechanical heating and cooling loads and reducing energy costs.

-Titan Court opened in September 2012 and is expected to receive LEED Gold certification.
+Titan Court opened in September 2012 and received LEED Gold certification in 2014.
 This building uses 32% less energy than a traditional building and has a bike loan program for residents.
 The LEED Scorecard details green features in this building.
 More about Building 61b...

 The U.S. Green Building Council has information on green building and on the LEED Rating System.